arnecoomans/Maintenance/README.md

 ```

 ## Available tasks
+### System tasks
 - pass - do nothing.
 Great for testing.
-- show_config - show config as is applied in the application.
+- show-config - show config as is applied in the application.
+- self-update
+### Maintenance tasks
-- backup_config - create backup of file if content differs from last known backup.
+- backup-config - create backup of file if content differs from last known backup.
-- backup_mysql - create mysql dump of specified databases.
+- backup-mysql - create mysql dump of specified databases.
--